Lightweight, interactive QSAR importance plots

 Exploring chemical space amounts to searching over an embedded space of chemical structures.
 (Source.)

-Like the previous post, the workflow to interactively render data will be structured in two parts:
+Like previous posts of this kind, the workflow to interactively render data will be structured in two parts:

-• Preprocessing script: Given a dataset of chemicals, prepares a dataframe that’s ready to be viewed by a front-end.
+• Preprocessing: Given a dataset of chemicals, prepares a dataframe that’s ready to be viewed by a front-end.
 This includes loading (in this case, training for demonstration purposes) a QSAR model.

 • Interactive presentation: Given a dataframe, calculate the model’s predictions on each structure and their atomic contributions, and view the results interactively in a browser.